dcsaorg/DCSA-JIT/doc/Module 9 part 2 - receiving an RTA-Berth.md

 berth name was made up)_

-As implied, the `locationName` is polymorphic and its meaning depend on the `facilityTypeCode`.
+As implied, the `locationName` has different meaning depending on the `facilityTypeCode`.
 When `facilityTypeCode` is:

  * `BRTH` then `locationName` is the name of the berth.